temperandforge/TF-Coding-Challenge/README.md

 php -S localhost:8000
 ```

-### Submission Instructions
+## Submission Instructions
+1. Fork the repository to your GitHub account
-1. Complete your implementation
+2. Complete your implementation
-2. Test thoroughly
+3. Test thoroughly
-3. Commit your changes with clear commit messages
+4. Commit your changes with clear commit messages
-4. Create a pull request to your fork with:
+5. Create a pull request to your fork with:
    - A summary of your approach
    - Testing instructions
    - Any challenges you faced
    - Any notes about your implementation decisions

-### Project Structure
+## Project Structure
 ```
 php-coding-challenge/
 ├── data/